-Just like how Jacky and the others already predicted, Elisa becomes a permanent character of their group.
-In fact, a key character because James soon asks her out like a month later.
-The phrase ‘march marches forward’ holds true that year—like any year that had came before—but it is anything but boring for them.
-Tennis gatherings soon turn into a fading blob because of work and other seasonal activities.
-The last of the renovation for the flower shop has already wrapped up so they’re 100% back in business, and not to mention how the other shop has opted to compensate them for the losses.
-Moreover, that other shop also has to face other additional charges because of the seriousness of their so-called pranks had caused.
-The accident did not just cause some major impact for their flower shop but also for the neighboring shops and the security concerns it brought forth.
+Just like how Jacky and the others already predicted, Elisa became a permanent character of their group.
+In fact, a key character because James soon asked her out like a month later.
+The phrase “march marches forward” held true that year—like any year that had come before—but it was anything but boring for them.
+Tennis gatherings soon turned into a fading blob because of work and other seasonal activities.
+The last of the renovation for the flower shop had already wrapped up so they were 100% back in business, and not to mention how the other shop had opted to compensate them for the losses.
+Moreover, that other shop also had to face other additional charges because of the seriousness of their so-called pranks had caused.
+The accident did not just cause some major impact for their flower shop but also on the neighboring shops and the security concerns it brought forth.

-One day in April, Joanne comes in late and witnesses a scene that she has to backtrack at the door, not wanting to disturb the moment.
-What she saw was not some incident that should be feared of.
+One day in April, Joanne came in late and witnessed a scene that she had to backtrack at the door, not wanting to disturb the moment.
+What she saw was not some incident that should be feared.
 It was just Joyce talking to Derek at the table in the middle.
 Like Joanne hadn’t witnessed their conversation in the past before or their interactions at those tennis games.
-Yet it is different this time.
-They are more than regular friends—or tennis partners.
-They are…close.
+Yet it was different this time.
+They were more than regular friends—or tennis partners.
+They were…close.
 Too close for comfort.
-Too close for any types of personal space.
-Then a smile lights up on her face upon the recognition.
-She resumes her step inside, pushing the door in and allowing the jingling sound to announce her arrival.
+Too close for any type of personal space.
+Then a smile lit up on her face upon the recognition.
+She resumed her step inside, pushing the door in and allowing the jingling sound to announce her arrival.

-“Hey, look who got together without telling the rest of us,” Joanne teases both.
+“Hey, look who got together without telling the rest of us,” Joanne teased both.

-It is then that Joyce and Derek stop talking and turn to look at Joanne.
-But just briefly since Derek decides to exit stage left—also known as browsing the shop to take care of the plants rather than face Joanne’s teasing smile.
-Joyce, on the other hand, gives Joanne an annoyed look yet turns it into a smile as well.
-She makes her way towards the counter as Joanne places her handbag behind the counter.
+It was then that Joyce and Derek stopped talking and turned to look at Joanne.
+But just briefly since Derek decided to exit stage left—also known as browsing the shop to take care of the plants rather than face Joanne’s teasing smile.
+Joyce, on the other hand, gave Joanne an annoyed look yet turned it into a smile as well.
+She made her way toward the counter as Joanne placed her handbag behind the counter.

-“So…” Joanne prompts, checking on inventory around the counter as she waits for Joyce to begin.
+“So…” Joanne prompted, checking on inventory around the counter as she waited for Joyce to begin.

 “So what?”
-Joyce returns, not missing a beat of the banter.
+Joyce returned, not missing a beat of the banter.

-“Nice…” She stops fidgeting with the items around her and gives her full attention to Joyce again, flashing on a smile.
+“Nice…” She stopped fidgeting with the items around her and gave her full attention to Joyce again, flashing on a smile.
 “I knew something would happen.”

-Joyce shrugs.
+Joyce shrugged.
 “So what?
 You want some kind of prize for your accurate deduction?”

-After that, both girls resume their tasks for the day.
-Joanne knows she doesn’t want to disrupt the current stability of Joyce’s relationship, so she doesn’t meddle into their business much more than the initial teasing.
-Though Jacky is more aggressive in his teasing when he comes in to meet them for lunch and upon learning of the news about the two getting together and becoming a couple.
-But Joyce isn’t affected by it, fending Jacky’s attack quite gracefully herself.
-Soon after, Jacky knocks off the teasing and suggests to the others about some picnic.
-The others agree, wanting to invite the rest of their family members also.
-However, the planning will have to continue later since they are pulled back to work again when lunch ends.
+After that, both girls resumed their tasks for the day.
+Joanne knew she didn’t want to disrupt the current stability of Joyce’s relationship, so she didn’t meddle into their business much more than the initial teasing.
+Though Jacky was more aggressive in his teasing when he came in to meet them for lunch and upon learning of the news about the two getting together and becoming a couple.
+But Joyce wasn’t affected by it, fending Jacky’s attack quite gracefully herself.
+Soon after, Jacky knocked off the teasing and suggested to the others about some picnic.
+The others agreed, wanting to invite the rest of their family members also.
+However, the planning would have to continue later since they were pulled back to work again when lunch ended.

-That night, they gather at the Zeng resident for dinner like always.
-The difference with this dinner gathering involves Derek, James, and Elisa.
-Derek, of course, has to come with Joyce since it’s her habit of dining with them after so many months working at the shop.
-Apparently, Joyce has found the life of running a flower shop more comforting than the aggressive environment she has been in all these years working as a business agent for such a large company.
-She has decided to turn this temporary job into permanent and the Zeng clan has accepted.
-They even welcome her with open hands since she and Joanne would have even more time to come up with brilliant plans for the shop.
-Moreover, leading such a slow and simple life allows Joyce more time to see for herself the many things she has missed over the years with all the traveling and the fast pace schedule the previous job carried.
-As for James and Elisa, it is just one of those times when James comes over for dinner—like from time to time.
-It is indeed a full house for them that night.
-But the Zeng clan does not mind.
-They’re always ready for any unexpected occurrences.
-In fact, because it is Mr. Zeng’s first time meeting both Elisa and Derek, he especially cooks some additional dishes for the gathering.
-And because Elisa and Derek are the guests this time around, they aren’t allowed to help in any other way.
-That means that Joyce and James have to stick by their dates in the living room, chatting away while the others are helping in the kitchen.
+That night, they gathered at the Tseng resident for dinner like always.
+The difference with this dinner gathering involved Derek, James, and Elisa.
+Derek, of course, had to come with Joyce since it was her habit of dining with them after so many months working at the shop.
+Apparently, Joyce had found the life of running a flower shop more comforting than the aggressive environment she had been in all these years working as a business agent for such a large company.
+She had decided to turn this temporary job into permanent and the Tseng clan had accepted.
+They even welcomed her with open hands since she and Joanne would have even more time to come up with brilliant plans for the shop.
+Moreover, leading such a slow and simple life allowed Joyce more time to see for herself the many things she had missed over the years with all the traveling and the fast pace schedule the previous job carried.
+As for James and Elisa, it was just one of those times when James came over for dinner—like from time to time.
+It was indeed a full house for them that night.
+But the Tseng clan did not mind.
+They were always ready for any unexpected occurrences.
+In fact, because it was Mr. Tseng’s first time meeting both Elisa and Derek, he especially cooked some additional dishes for the gathering.
+And because Elisa and Derek were the guests this time around, they weren’t allowed to help in any other way.
+That meant that Joyce and James had to stick by their dates in the living room, chatting away while the others were helping in the kitchen.

 “So, how is it going with you two?”
-Jacky asks, settling down at the left edge of the sofa—having been shooed out of the kitchen already.
-He’s actually looking at James and Elisa at the moment—though he might as well be asking Derek and Joyce as well.
+Jacky asked, settling down at the left edge of the sofa—having been shooed out of the kitchen already.
+He was actually looking at James and Elisa at the moment—though he might as well be asking Derek and Joyce.

 “What’s that supposed to mean?”
-James asks, his mind on-guard.
+James asked, his mind on guard.

-Jacky has on his innocent smile.
+Jacky had on his innocent smile.
 “Nothing…can’t I socialize with my future…”

-“Cork it,” James shushes Jacky, knowing too well his little brother is up to no good again.
+“Cork it,” James shushed Jacky, knowing too well his little brother was up to no good again.

-Jacky shrugs and puts his hands up in surrender.
-“Okay…whatever…” Then he turns to Derek and Joyce.
+Jacky shrugged and put his hands up in surrender.
+“Okay…whatever…” Then he turned to Derek and Joyce.
 “So, what about you two?”

 “Haven’t you teased us enough since lunch?”
-Joyce returns, not convinced that Jacky’s just being friendly.
+Joyce returned, not convinced that Jacky was just being friendly.

 “This is great, I just got kicked out of the kitchen and now I can’t even socialize either.”

-“Maybe you should reflect on your actions and behaviors,” Joanne suggest, walking toward them at that time.
+“Maybe you should reflect on your actions and behaviors,” Joanne suggested, walking toward them at that time.

-“And who are you to talk, missy?”
-Jacky asks, his teasing smile making an appearance once again.
+“And who are you to talk, Missy?”
+Jacky asked, his teasing smile making an appearance once again.

-Joanne ignores his smart aleck attitude and settles down at a chair nearby.
-She turns to James and Elisa before asking, “Did he tell you about the picnic we planned yet?”
+Joanne ignored his smart-aleck attitude and settled down at a chair nearby.
+She turned to James and Elisa before asking, “Did he tell you about the picnic we planned yet?”

-James shakes his head while Elisa remains silent to hear about the so-called plan.
+James shook his head while Elisa remained silent to hear about the so-called plan.

 “Well, the picnic’s going to be some sort of celebration.
 Or maybe just an excuse to get everyone together.”